UPDATED DECEMBER 28, 2017: Original article published on June 30, 2016.

-LinkedIn profiles feature essential sections that, like your resume, tell your story and organize your background in a way that resonates well with employers.
+LinkedIn profiles feature essential sections that, like your resume, tell your story and showcase your background in a way that resonates well with employers.
 One of these sections is your Skills and Endorsements section.

 Examples of Job-related Skills